skatkov/miniflux-email-client/README.md

 This is just a proof-of-concept, works for me kind of thing.
 I might improve this further, depending on my own usage.

 Everyone is free to do whatever with this, if you plan to return back PR's -- I'll be happy to review.

+Current plan includes:
+- [ ] Generalize email configuration, so not only GMAIL could be used.
+- [ ] Improve email design - add table of contents, improve template
+- [ ] simplify configuration, now things are a bit all over the place